KumoCorp/kumomta/docs/general/report.md

 ## Getting Help

-Community support for KumoMTA is available both in the forums and in the community Discord server.
+Community support for KumoMTA is available both in the forum and in the community Discord server.
 Paid support customers should consult their support SLA document for information on how to contact KumoMTA support and their relevant guaranteed response and resolution times.

 ### Discord